-Application : Applied Explanation on : Periodic and Continuous Disclosure application of the practice The Board acknowledges the need for shareholders and other stakeholders to be informed of all material business matters of the Company.
-Announcements to Bursa Securities are made on significant developments and matters of the Group.
+Application : Applied Application : Explanation on application of the practice Periodic and Continuous Disclosure The Board acknowledges the need for shareholders and other stakeholders to be informed of all material matters affecting the business and performance of the Company.
+Announcements to Bursa Securities are made on developments or events significantly affecting the Group.
 Financial results are released on a quarterly basis to provide shareholders and other stakeholders with a regular overview of the Group's performance.
 All announcements made by the Company to Bursa Securities are also available to shareholders and the market on the Investor Relations section of Mudajaya's website.
 The Company also arranges press interviews and briefings, and releases press announcements to provide information on the Group's business activities, performance and major developments, as and when necessary.
 Company Website The Company's website, www.mudajaya.com provides detailed information on the Group's businesses and latest development.
 The website has a dedicated section on investor relations and corporate governance which contains announcements to Bursa Securities, quarterly financial results and annual reports, among others.
-Shareholders and Investors Queries Whilst the Company aims to provide sufficient information to shareholders and investors about Mudajaya and its activities, it also recognises that shareholders and investors may have specific queries and require additional information.
-To ensure that shareholders and investors can obtain all relevant information about the Group, they are encouraged to direct their queries to:
+Shareholders and Investors Queries Whilst the Company aims to provide sufficient information to shareholders and investors about Mudajaya and its activities, it also

 Investor Relations

 Mudajaya Group Berhad

 PH1, Menara Mudajaya

 No. 12A, Jalan PJU 7/3

 Mutiara Damansara

 47810 Petaling Jaya

 Selangor Darul Ehsan

 Tel No: (603) 7806 7899

 Email: info@mudajaya.com

 Explanation for :

 departure

-Large companies are requir to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are requi red to complete the columns below.
+Non-large companies are encouraged

+to complete the columns b elow.

 Measure :

+T: of

 Timeframe :